-This article is from TOS Vol. 2, No. 3.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 2, No. 3.

 Selectivity (or Why Size and Everything Else in Art Matters)

 Suppose you were an experienced artist commissioned to paint a portrait of me.
 To get an idea of what would be involved in the project, consider just one of the countless choices that you would have to make: How will you paint my complexion?

 My skin is pale with a few freckles.
 If you decide to include the freckles, I will appear to be an outdoorsy type and perhaps a little naive, since freckles are often associated with youth and innocence.
 If you choose to show me by candlelight, the rosy glow will add color to my skin, so I will appear healthy.
 If you decide to show me under fluorescent lights, I will appear pale and ill.
 If you give me a heavily veined red nose, I will appear to have a drinking problem.
 And so on.

 The point is that even such a seemingly minor detail as the way in which you represent my skin will convey significant information to viewers about your estimate of me, my lifestyle, my health, my character.

 How will you decide the matter?
 As an artist, you will decide it by asking yourself which of my characteristics (real or imagined) you think are most important and by employing an approach that will emphasize those characteristics.
 And this is not only how you will decide this issue; it is how you will decide every detail of the portrait, from the style of my hair (a chignon? a Mohawk?) to the way I tilt my head or hold my jaw.
 More broadly, this is how an artist decides every detail included in any type of painting, from a narrative of historical or mythological events, to a landscape, to a still life.